gopine/diary/2024/June/June 28 (Fri).md

 The unified approach to Javascript development is quite appealing.

 Investigated using WebAssembly for a computationally intensive part of our image processing.

+Finished setting up the Next.js project with Typescript.